MarcovChain/FlaskFinance/README.md

 # FlaskFinance
-Personal finance app using Python and Flask
+Personal finance app using Python and Dash